 “It is good to have an end to journey toward, but it is the journey that matters, in the end.” – Ernest Hemingway

 There is something magical about setting new goals in life.
 Probably because goals announce a change, a personal transformation.
-Because whether you’re chasing a new direction in life or making only a small adjustment of your current lifestyle you’re going to transform and grow from this experience.
+Because whether you’re chasing a new direction in life or making only a small adjustment to your current lifestyle you’re going to transform and grow from this experience.
 And this is probably the best part of a goal-setting process and the journey towards achievement.

-Goals make life more challenging, meaningful and more satisfying.
+Goals make life more challenging, meaningful, and more satisfying.
 They fuel your ambition, boost your motivation and define your personal values.
 Not only because they give you a long-term vision but also because they help you to reach your full potential and pull your resources to make the most of your life.
 Furthermore, setting your goals it’s perfect if not the only way of accepting the responsibility and taking control of your life.
 What it means is that you decide to step up and embrace the creator role and instead of waiting for the opportunity to come you create it for yourself.
 And it doesn’t matter how many times you fail, because getting it “right” the first time it’s highly unlikely if not impossible.
 What really matters is how you grow and evolve as a person.

 But there is something equally important as goal attainment that may not have occurred to you – the journey towards your goals.
 We tend to focus only on the final outcome, a hypothetical prize completely forgetting about the journey.
 Well, odd as it might seem to you, the journey matters more than your goal because it’s the process, not an outcome that fuels your personal growth.
 Some would even say that goal attainment is “only” a by-product of the journey.